rehemap17/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3script displays content of the file passwd and hosts

-2script displays the last 10 lines of the file passwd
+4script displays the last 10 lines of the file passwd

+5script displays the first 10 lines of the file passwd